planetlearning/planetlearning.github.io/pages/manual/planet.md

 ![](images/planet-become-member.png)

+**NOTE:** Each Planet system is unique; universal memberships do not exist.
+If you become a member of a specific Nation or Community, you do not automatically become a member of any other existing Nations and Community.
+To become a member of another Nation or Community you must register with a new account.

 ### Different kind of roles available in system
 There are several different roles available in Planet: "admin", "manager", "learner", "leader", and "monitor".
 Members are "learners" by default, and only the "admin" is allowed to set specific roles of members.